-Palms are susceptible to fungi attacks that often cause the plants to rot.
+When your palm tree (Arecaceae) is rotting, it's often too late to safe the tree.
+Palms are susceptible to fungal attacks that often cause the plants to rot.
 Some disease causing organisms are very specific, infecting a specific palm with a particular disease.
-Other organisms produce different diseases on different palm trees.
-For instance Gliocladiium vermoeseni causes trunk canker on queen palms but canary island date palms develop a bud rot instead.
-In order to identify problems with your rotting palm, it may be necessary to know what type of palm it is.
+Other organisms produce different diseases on different palm trees, so knowing what type of palm tree you have can help you identify the cause.
+For instance Gliocladiium vermoeseni causes trunk canker on queen palms, but canary island date palms develop a bud rot instead.

 Palms are susceptible to two different root rot fungi, including Phytophthora and Armillaria.
 Symptoms of Phytophthora include browning and death of young leaves, discoloration of the stem and a bad smell.
 Palms that are grown in poorly draining soil are especially prone to developing this fungus.
 Ensure trees have good drainage, and don't overwater them.
 Infected palms can be treated with fosetyl aluminum.